kubevela/kubevela.github.io/docs/end-user/components/cloud-services/deploy-static-website-in-bucket.md

 ---
-title: How to host your static website in a bucket?
+title: Deploy static website in bucket
 ---

 Imaging you are starting up your business and would you like host your static website.